Clifford theory

 In mathematics, Clifford theory, introduced by Alfred H. Clifford (1937), describes the relation between representations of a group and those of a normal subgroup.

-Alfred H. Clifford
+Statement

 Alfred H. Clifford proved the following result on the restriction of finite-dimensional irreducible representations from a group G to a normal subgroup N of finite index:

 Clifford's theorem

 Theorem.
 Let π: G → GL(n,K) be an irreducible representation with K a field.
 Then the restriction of π to N breaks up into a direct sum of irreducible representations of N of equal dimensions.
 These irreducible representations of N lie in one orbit for the action of G by conjugation on the equivalence classes of irreducible representations of N. In particular the number of pairwise nonisomorphic summands is no greater than the index of N in G.